 Pregnancy is the state of carrying a developing embryo or fetus.
-The gestational period in humans is 39 weeks and is divided into trimesters, the first spanning from week zero to week twelve.
+The human gestational period is 39 weeks and is divided into trimesters, the first spanning from week zero to week twelve.
 During this time frame, numerous significant developmental milestones occur as the fetus develops.
 Additionally, as the fetus grows, it becomes visible via ultrasonography, and laboratory testing can be performed to track progression.

-On initial presentation, pregnancy can be confirmed through beta-human chorionic gonadotropin (beta-HCG) testing of the urine and or blood.
-This hormone is comprised of dissimilar alpha and beta subunits that are both required for biologic activity.
+On initial presentation, pregnancy can be confirmed through beta-human chorionic gonadotropin (beta-HCG) testing of the urine and/or blood.
+This hormone is comprised of dissimilar alpha and beta subunits that are both required for biological activity.
 Levels have a good correlation between the serum and urine but are dependent on urine specific gravity.
 Thus, it is ideal to obtain a first void (concentrated) urine specimen.
 Interestingly, it appears that whole blood used on a urine pregnancy test can be accurate.
 Of note, the serum can also be tested for early pregnancy factor (EPF), a hormone that can be detected 48 hours after fertilization.
 This differs from beta-HCG, which is present after implantation, and, thus, EPF can be detected sooner.
 Serum progesterone may also be tested, and its concentration increases linearly between weeks five and thirteen; an insignificant increase during this timeframe is associated with threatened miscarriages.

 While both testing types are highly sensitive and specific, the result from a single test should not be used as definitive evidence of pregnancy or lack thereof.
 Urine testing is typically positive ten days after the missed period.
 False-negative urine results are seen with dilute urine, low beta-HCG levels (typically less than 25 mIU/mL), and less frequently due to the "hook effect" or "hook-like effect."
 This phenomenon can be seen with high beta-HCG levels where either excess beta-HCG or its multiple fragments prevent "sandwiching" of the test's antibodies, which prevents activation of the reporter label.
-If a falsely negative urine HCG test is suspected, a quantitative serum level of beta-HCG should be obtained, taking into consideration that the most common cause of a false-negative urine test is low beta-HCG urine level.
+If a falsely negative urine HCG test is suspected, a quantitative serum level of beta-HCG should be obtained, considering that the most common cause of a false-negative urine test is low beta-HCG urine level.
 Beta-HCG can be quantified by testing nine days after the luteinizing hormone peak.
 False-positive urine results can be the result of fertility drugs containing beta-HCG, malignancies, and device error.

 It is important to note that an elevated beta-HCG level is not definitive of a normal or viable pregnancy.
 Conditions that result in elevated beta-HCG levels must be considered, including ectopic and heterotopic pregnancy; miscarriage; and the presence of abnormal germ cell, placental, and embryonal tissues.
 Evaluation of pregnancy may include serial beta-HCG titers, pelvic ultrasonography, and culdocentesis, although the latter has fallen out of favor due to poor test characteristics.
 Approximate doubling of beta-HCG hormone levels in 48 hours is reassuring of a viable pregnancy in the early first trimester.